mzyui/poe-api-rust/README.md

 ## Documentation (Work in progress)

 ### Send Message
-Sends a new message to a specified model (default `assistant`).
+Sends a new message to a specified AI model or bot name.
 Supports both text and media messages.

 <details>
 <summary><b>Parameters</b></summary>